 Get Ready to Enjoy the Varied Croatian Landscape

 The scenery can quickly change as you travel from the beaches at sea level to summits like Mount Dinara, with its 1,831 meters.
 Unsurprisingly, the weather tends to be milder on the coast than inland, especially in the mountains.
-This is a relevant point to keep in mind if you’re moving to Croatia.
+This is a relevant point to keep in mind when you are moving to Croatia.

 A Turbulent History

-Like so many other countries in Central, Eastern, and Southeastern Europe, modern Croatia traces its roots back to the turbulent history of the 20th century.
-After World War One, it ceased to be a part of the large Habsburg Empire known as Austria-Hungary.
+Like so many other countries in Central, Eastern, and Southeastern Europe, modern Croatia traces its roots back to the turbulent history of the twentieth-century.
+After the First World War, it ceased to be a part of the large Habsburg Empire known as Austria-Hungary.
 Together with Serbia and Slovenia, it formed an independent kingdom, which became known as Yugoslavia in 1929.